-Radiation therapy typically involves using a large machine called a linear accelerator to deliver precise amounts of high-energy radiation to kill cancer cells.
+Radiation therapy involves delivering precise amounts of high-energy radiation to kill cancer cells.
 The radiation stops the reproduction of cancer cells while minimizing damage to healthy tissues.
 Radiation therapy has been shown to improve survival in women with breast cancer.

 Radiation therapy is painless.
 However, some women experience side effects, which can include: